OguzPastirmaci/oci-gpu-monitoring/README.md

 nvidia-smi --help-query-gpu
 ```

-For example, let's say you want to also publish total free memory of the GPU.
+For example, let's say you want to publish total free memory of the GPU.
 You can add the following variable to the script:

 ```sh
 gpuFreeMemory=$(nvidia-smi --query-gpu=memory.free --format=csv,noheader,nounits)